 The Office of International Education staff members bring many experiences and backgrounds to their work.
 What we have in common is a passion for international education and working with our students and clients.
-Meet our staff below, including our Study Abroad Team, International Student, Scholar, and Employee Services Team, and our Front Office Team!
+Meet our staff below, including our Study Abroad Team and International Student, Scholar, and Employee Services Team.

 Linda has held multiple positions in the OIE since her arrival in 2000 and is currently the Assistant Director of Study Abroad.
 In addition to supervising a wonderful team of study abroad advisors, she advises students interested in Africa or the Middle East.
 She completed her undergraduate and master's degrees at the University of Vermont.
 During her undergraduate study, she designed and researched an independent study in Botswana, Zambia, and Zimbabwe.
 Her master's thesis was a comparative analysis of the effectiveness of study abroad programs.
 She has presented at both the NAFSA Regional and National conferences regarding the perceptions of health and safety in Africa.
 In her free time, you can find Linda outside in the mountains skiing or hiking.